jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 Because we can find both the word *Tom* and the word *Cruise*.
 But it is not a valid document if the user does a phrase search - *"Tom Cruise"*, as no exact match can be found in this document.

-### Definition of Match
+### Definition of Match/Appearance/Occurrence

-When searching a document, you should follow these rules:
+In the context of search engine, the term *Match* or *Appearance* or *Occurrence*, has a special meaning.
+More specifically, in this assignment, when searching a document to determine *match*/*appearnce*/*occurrence*, you should follow these rules:

 ### Rule 1.
 Case-sensitive Search Engine